Search

 WHY

-Short films are highly effective tools when teaching comprehension skills, especially with English language learners.
-Most short films are wordless.
-This allows students to grasp the concept being taught without initially relying on their reading or listening skills.
-If the concept is first taught visually, THEN through language (listening, speaking, reading and writing), students can more readily apply their understanding, in this case with the skill of compare and contrast.
-This results in students participating in the language building activities with increased confidence.
+Short films are highly effective tools for teaching comprehension skills, especially with English language learners.
+Many short films are wordless, which enable students to grasp the concept being taught without initially relying on reading or listening skills.

 WHAT